BobbleLaw/bobblelaw.github.io/content/en-US/posts/understanding-automatic-differentiation.md

 \end{align}
 ```

 For these calculations, we are simply applying chain rules with basic derivatives.
-Note that how $\.{v_i}$ **only depends on the derivatives and values of the earlier variables**.
+Note that how $\dot{v}_i$ **only depends on the derivatives and values of the earlier variables**.
 We can now augment Table 2 to include the derivatives.

 The values of the intermediate variables are sometimes called the **primal trace**, and the derivative values the **tangent trace**.